Whisky and Vodka

 Whisky y vodka (lit.
-'Whisky and vodka') is a 1965 Spanish musical comedy film starring twins Pili and Mili.
-It was written by Jaime de Armiñán, Mariano Ozores, Manuel Iglesias, Arturo Rigel and Paul Gégauff (credited as Paul Geganf) and directed by Fernando Palacios.
+'Whisky and vodka') is a 1965 Spanish musical comedy film directed by Fernando Palacios and starring Pili and Mili.

 Plot

 It is a comedy of twin-switching.
 Pili and Mili play the daughters of the ambassadors of, respectively, the USSR and the United States.
 They meet in Chamonix, France.

 José Manuel Recio reviewed the film in his 1992 book Biografía y películas de Alfredo Landa, writing: "The film is as similar to the rest of Pili and Mili's film adventures as they are to each other.
 Here, one is American and the other is Russian, so you can imagine the story."

 Music

 The music and songs for the soundtrack were provided by Waldo de los Ríos.